antvis/G6/packages/site/docs/apis/layout/ForceLayoutOptions.en.md

 **Default**: `false`

-**Required**: false

-**Description**: Whether to enable leaf clustering.
+Whether to enable leaf clustering.
 If true, `centripetalOptions.single` will be set to 100, `centripetalOptions.leaf` will use the return value of `getClusterNodeStrength`, and `getClusterNodeStrength.center` will return the average center of all leaf nodes

 ## clustering